claritylab/lucida/CONTRIBUTING.md

 We use GitHub issues to track public bugs.
 Please ensure your description is clear and has sufficient instructions to be able to reproduce the issue.

-## Coding Style

-* 2 spaces for indentation rather than tabs
-* 80 character line length

 ## License

-By contributing to Sirius, you agree that your contribution will be licensed under its BSD license.
+By contributing to Lucida, you agree that your contribution will be licensed under its BSD license.